 Around this time, I was renting out a local gym for private one-on-one sessions for Gabriel and his occupational therapist.
 I was speaking with the owner of the gym when she informed me that after 30 years, they were closing.

 My entrepreneurial mind began racing.
 At this point, I had already transformed my bedroom into a gym for Gabriel at the suggestion of his OT.
 It was designed with sensory equipment and was immediately making an impact.
 He was sleeping better, eating better, and having fewer meltdowns.
 He wasn’t the only one who benefitted from the gym.
 My neurotypical daughter, Sophia, and her friends enjoyed the equipment as well.
 I knew this could be something bigger, and after the space became available, I thought “I need to create a gym with this type of equipment where children of ALL abilities can play and learn together.”

 When I told my children’s father my plans, he asked, “what do you know about running a kid’s gym?”

 “I know it’s what I was put on this earth to do,” I replied.
 “I know there must be other families like ours that need support and access to this equipment on a daily basis, like Gabriel.”

 With that, I leased the space and filled it with the best-specialized therapy equipment available — a trampoline, zip line, bolster swing, and more!

-In September 2010, I opened the doors to the first We Rock the Spectrum Kid’s Gym.
 From the start, I wanted to make sure that our gym was affordable for the families that needed it.
-Instead of the $150/hour cost for private OT, our gym offered “Open Play” for just $12.
+Instead of the $150/hour cost for private OT, our gym offered “Open Play” for just $14.